Arlington Reckless Driving Lawyer

 If your alleged actions behind the wheel result in the death of another individual or individuals, or if you are found to be driving without a license due to suspension on a previous charge, you could be charged with a Class 6 felony in Virginia.
 In these instances you could face hefty fines, loss of your license for up to three years, and, possibly, up to five years in prison.

-An Arlington Reckless Driving Lawyer Can Help You
+Learn How an Arlington Reckless Driving Attorney Can Help You

 Before you allow any of these things to happen to you, make sure you take the critical first step in securing dedicated and experienced legal counsel.
 Attorney Steve Duckett has extensive experience and dedication in the area of reckless driving law, and he will be able to analyze all of the circumstances surrounding your arrest and advise you on how best to conduct your defense.
 Contact his Virginia law office today for a free consultation.